rahulgopinath/rahulgopinath.github.io/_posts/2021-07-27-random-sampling-from-context-free-grammar.markdown

 more likely to appear than other strings.
 While there are a number of papers [^madhavan2015automating] [^mckenzie1997the] [^mckenzie1997generating] [^mairson1994generating] [^hickey1983uniform] that tackle
-the issue of statistical sampling, with better runtime and space characteristics, we are not aware of any that fixes both issues.
+the issue of statistical sampling, with better runtime and space characteristics, we are not aware of any that fixes both issues (Gore et al.[^gore1997a] is notable for showing an _almost_ result).
 Bertoni et al. shows[^bertoni1991the] shows that for some inherrently ambiguous languages, the problem becomes intractable.